 The journey to being credit card debt free

-Are you refreshed from your Christmas break and ready to make 2018 your best year ever?
+Are you making 2018 your best financial year ever?
 Or, like many people at this time of year, are you feeling a little ‘shell shocked’ after a few weeks or months of spending?
 According to an article published in the New Zealand Herald last year, Kiwis were predicted to spend a whopping NZ$17 billion over the 2017/18 summer period alone!

-At Christmas time, it’s easy to pay for presents, travel, and socialising, etc., with money we don’t have by taking on debt in the form of credit cards and loans.
+No matter what time of the year, it’s easy to pay for travel, household bills, and socialising, etc., with money we don’t have by taking on debt in the form of credit cards and loans.
 Then, when the ‘smoke clears’, it dawns on us that, perhaps, we have ‘bitten off more than we can chew.’
 If you’ve found yourself owing money to several providers, you may be struggling to meet payments and keep track of what you owe and to whom.
 To get things under control — and regain your peace of mind — think about debt consolidation.

 What is debt consolidation?